American Music Awards: History

 The hosts for the first AMAs were Helen Reddy, Roger Miller, and Smokey Robinson.
-Reddy not only hosted the show but also became the first artist to win an AMA for Favorite Pop/Rock Female Artist.
+Reddy not only hosted the first show but also won the inaugural AMA for Favorite Pop/Rock Female Artist.
 For the first two decades, the AMAs had multiple hosts, each representing a genre of music.
 For instance, Glen Campbell, who co-hosted the AMAs five times, would host the country portion, while other artists would co-host to represent their genre.
 In recent years, however, there has been a single host.

-In 1991, Keenen Ivory Wayans became the first Hollywood actor to host the AMAs.
+In 1991, Keenen Ivory Wayans became the first Hollywood actor and comedian to host the AMAs.

-The first two AMAs in 1974 and 1975 and the 1994 ceremony were held in February, but from 1976 to 1993 and 1995 through early 2003, the AMAs were held in mid- to late-January, but were moved to November (usually the Sunday before Thanksgiving) beginning in late 2003 so it would prevent the ceremony to further compete with other major awards shows (such as the Golden Globe Awards and the Academy Awards) and allows for ABC to have a well-rated awards show during November sweeps.
+The first two AMAs in 1974 and 1975 and the 1994 ceremony were held in February, but from 1976 to 1993 and 1995 through early 2003, the AMAs were held in mid- to late-January, but were moved to November (usually the Sunday before Thanksgiving) beginning in late 2003, in order to prevent the ceremony to further compete with other major awards shows (such as the Golden Globe Awards and the Academy Awards) and allowed for ABC to have a well-rated awards show during November sweeps.

 For the 2008 awards, Jimmy Kimmel hosted for his fifth year, tying with Glen Campbell for the most AMAs hosted or co-hosted.
-From 2009–2012, there was no host.
+From 2009 to 2012, there was no host.
 Instead, the AMAs followed the Grammys' lead in having various celebrities give introductions.
-However, rapper Pitbull hosted the ceremony in 2013 and 2014.
-Jennifer Lopez hosted in 2015.
+However, the hosting portion would return after 2012, with rapper Pitbull hosting the ceremony in 2013 and 2014.
+Jennifer Lopez hosted in 2015 and 2025.
 Gigi Hadid and Jay Pharoah hosted in 2016.
 Tracee Ellis Ross hosted in 2017 and 2018.
 Ciara hosted in 2019.

 Between 2012 and 2014, the American Music Awards used the lock screen wallpaper of Samsung Galaxy smartphones rather than envelopes to reveal winners, as part of a sponsorship by Samsung Electronics.
 A magnetic screen cover on each phone kept the wallpaper image with the winner's name secret until opened.